 From 2012 through the end of December 2017, we relied on a third-party contract manufacturer, Lonza Houston, Inc., for the manufacture, labeling, packaging, storage, and distribution of vaccine tablets to supply the clinical phase 1 and phase 2 trials we have conducted to date.
-Going forward, we intend to manufacture Phase 1 and Phase 2 clinical trial materials for all our vaccine candidates at our own facility in South San Francisco, California.
+We have developed in-house manufacturing processes under cGMP, which we plan to use to manufacture bulk product and vaccine tablets for future Phase 1 and Phase 2 clinical trials at our own facility in South San Francisco, California.
 This transition may result in unanticipated delays and cost more than expected due to a number of factors, including regulatory requirements.